RainJiayuSun-star/IDIA-BrainTumorSegmentation/brain_model_train/README.md

 ## Data

+### Notice
+Here, we replace the data part with our own data.
+The following steps are for people who don't have data to try to train a model.

 ### Download Data
 If you have the nifti files already, you can skip this step and move onto the **Prepare Data** step.
 Otherwise, you will have to download the data.